sqwr/prowsebox/SWMONITOREDATA.md

 An array containing the list of in-scope pages URLs navigated when the coverage phase is enabled.
 It is this list of URLs which is used during the separate offline phase in order to assess service workers which work when the user is offline

+## mitmswstrancohomes
+This folder stores additional (potentially duplicates) service workers APIs logs.
+This is particularly indicated for events occuring while the service worker does not have any page client to [broadcast](SWHOOKING.md#BroadcastChannel) the logs to.
+The structure of the information stored in this folder is [described here](#swsdata): the nested part under the `datasize$i` sections.

 ## swscontent
 The folder `swscontent` is written by the [service worker hooker](SWHOOKING.md), i.e. Mitmproxy or an extension.
 Each item within this folder is a JSON string with the following fields:
 - `url`: the service worker URL